github/india/README.md

 GitHub Education helps students, teachers, and schools access the tools and events they need to shape the next generation of software development.

+### Externships

+At [GitHub Satellite India 2021](https://githubsatellite.com), we announced the GitHub Externship program for students.

+For details about the program, [check out the program page](Students/EXTERNSHIPS.md)

 ### Campus Program

 With the GitHub Campus Program, your school will get a package of technical tools, training for faculty members, and support to grow technical communities on campus.
 Learn more and enroll your school in the [GitHub Campus Program](https://education.github.com/schools)